Start Here Guide

 Plastic in Groceries: What Really Matters

 Not all grocery plastic is equal.
-The foods you should always buy plastic-free, the ones that are fine in plastic but should be re-stored at home, and the ones not worth worrying about.
+The foods you should always buy plastic free, the ones that are fine in plastic but should be re stored at home, and the ones not worth worrying about.

-18 min read Lower impact
+18 min read Medium impact

 Ready to make the swaps?